hosseind2017/planning/README.md

 # planning
-# planning A react web-application for planning weekly
+# A react web-application for planning weekly